Who is Arabella Chi? Meet the Love Island series 5 contestant who played an Amazonian in Wonder Woman

 — Love Island (@LoveIsland) June 23, 2019

-With Arabella saying the pair have an “undeniable connection”, Yewande was left furious as she felt Danny had lied to her.
+She told Yewande the pair had an “undeniable connection”, leaving Danny’s other half furious that she had been lied to.

-After a fiery confrontation, Yewande eventually conceded that she couldn’t stop Danny from getting to know Arabella – meaning we could be seeing the two crack on.
+But after a fiery confrontation, Yewande eventually conceded that she couldn’t stop Danny from getting to know the newcomer.
+And it went Arabella’s way in the end, with Danny choosing to dump Yewande and pair up with her in a shock re-coupling.

+One question remains: will Danny and Arabella have anything to talk about now that Yewande has left?

 Main image courtesy of You & Your Wedding (photographer: Jason Moore)